hosseinta2/Fundamental-Limits-of-Ridge-regularized-ERM-in-high-dimensions/README.md

-code for reproducing the error curves and the optimal loss and regualization in the paper titled "fundamenral limits of ridge-regularized ERM in high-dimensions"
+Matlab code for reproducing the error curves and the optimal loss and regualization in the paper titled "fundamenral limits of ridge-regularized ERM in high-dimensions"

 LS_....m:  performance of least-squares for different data models.